Stir-fried lotus root with chilies and Sichuan pepper

 If the lotus root is raw or lightly poached, boil it in water with a touch of salt for about 10-12 minutes.
 It should taste cooked but still retain a slight crunch.
 Taste a small piece to see if it is cooked.

 Start heating the oil in a wok or shallow pan.
-Add the chilies and Sichuan peppercorns to the warm oil and they will start sizzling.
-When they start to darken, do not burn them, add the lotus root and salt and stir-fry.
-When the lotus root is well coated in the oil and piping hot, remove.
+Add the chillies and Sichuan peppercorns to the warm oil, and they will start sizzling.
+When they begin to darken, do not burn them; add the lotus root and salt and stir-fry.
+When the lotus root is well coated in the oil and piping hot, remove it.
 Drizzle with the sesame oil and serve immediately.